bbbates/lt-gherkin/README.md

 ## Usage

-- To format your feature file, run the "Gherkin: "
+- To format your feature file, run the "Gherkin: format gherkin file"
 - To format feature files automatically on save, add the following user behaviour:

 ```